skupperproject/refdog/input/commands/site/create.md

 Configure external access for links from remote sites.

 Sites and links are the basis for creating application networks.
 In a simple two-site network, at least one of the sites must have link access enabled.
+Choices include:
+  `none`: No linking to this site is enabled.
+  `default`: Use the default link access for the current platform.
+For OpenShift, the default is `route`.
+For other Kubernetes flavors, the default is `loadbalancer`.
+  `route`: Use an OpenShift route.
+  `loadbalancer`: Use a Kubernetes load balancer.

 <table class="fields"><tr><th>Default</th><td><p><code>default</code></p>
 </td><tr><th>Choices</th><td><table class="choices"><tr><th><code>default</code></th><td><p>Use the default link access.
 On OpenShift, the default is <code>route</code>.
 For other Kubernetes flavors, the default is <code>loadbalancer</code>.</p>